taylorludwig/alfred-opsworks/README.md

 ## Future Features
 - Settings for passing SSH options
-- Better description for deployments
-- Drill down into instances of deployments
 - Re-run a deployment
 - Open to OpsWork console for instances and deployments
 - ???